 CAUTION: Do not operate the engine without cooling water flowing through the water pump or the neoprene water pump impeller will be damaged.
-Attach a water hose to the water pump inlet and run engine slowly (650-700 RPM) in neutral to circulate the water.
+The best way to insure adequate water flow is to install a Correct Craft Fresh Water Flush.
+Be aware that some methods of providing water to the engine can allow water to be injested into the combustion chamber; possibly resulting in severe engine damage.
+Allow the engine to warm up to operating temperature by running it slowly at idle speed.
 Watch the water temperature gauge to prevent overheating.